Charles Austin Beard: The Return of the Master Historian of American Imperialism

 Drake proposes a restoration of Beard’s professional reputation, which he lost in large part because of his extremely unpopular opposition to America’s intervention in World War II.
 Drake analyzes the stages of Beard’s development as a historian and critic: his role as an intellectual leader in the Progressive movement, the support that he gave to the cause of American intervention in World War I, and his subsequent revisionist repudiation of Wilsonian ideals and embrace of non-interventionism in the lead-up to World War II.
 Many of his dire predictions about the inevitable consequences of pre-World War II American foreign policy have come to pass.
 Drake shows that, as Americans tally the ruinous costs—both financial and moral—of nation-building and informal empire, the life and work of this prophet of history merit a thorough reexamination.

 Publication in December 2018, by Cornell University Press.

-“Richard Drake has written more than a biography of Charles Beard, rather an intellectual history.
-I don’t think anyone will ever do the Beard “story” as well as Drake.” –Lloyd Gardner, Professor Emeritus of History, Rutgers University, and author of Road to Tahrir Square: Egypt and the United States from the Rise of Nasser to the Fall of Mubarak
+“It is a brave and much needed redemption of Beard, and a retrieval of intellectual history in the 20th Century, without falling into traps of over-simplification, or over-sympathy for its subject.” –Lloyd Gardner, Professor Emeritus of History, Rutgers University, and author of Road to Tahrir Square: Egypt and the United States from the Rise of Nasser to the Fall of Mubarak

 The Education of an Anti-Imperialist: Robert La Follette and U.S. Expansion (2013)